Programania/pft-versus/README.md

 ## Connect to the game

-Open a browser and access to whatever URL the ```npm run game``` command has announced
+Open a browser and access to whatever URL the ```npm run game``` command has announced.

 You can **start a new versus** clicking on the bottom left button.

-A match will start after some player loses.
+A new match will start after some player loses.
 If you want to change characters, just click the bottom left button again.

 ## Connect remote control clients

-Open a browser and access to whatever URL the ```npm run client``` command has announced
+Open a browser and access to whatever URL the ```npm run client``` command has announced.

 Replace ```localhost``` by the server's local IP address to access it remotely.